What is an Internship?

 Internships for Credit or Non-credit

-Once an internship has been obtained, the student must complete an Internship Agreement (PDF) form.
+Once an internship has been obtained, the student must complete an Internship Agreement form (accessible version).
 The student should fill out the form completely and correctly and obtain all necessary signatures before submitting the agreement to the Office of Career Services and Experiential Learning.
 If the student is seeking credit for the internship, s/he must enroll in the apporiate class associated with the internship.
 The completed Internship Agreement form must be received by the ADD/DROP deadline in order to receive credit and a grade for the semester.
 An evaluation is to be completed by the student and site supervisor once the internship is complete.
 Please contact the Office of Career Services and Experiential Learning for more information on the application process.

 What Is Involved in Supervising an Intern?